Search just our sites by using our customised site search engine

 I got a couple of letters from a friend in Alaska as she was the first to note I wasn't working on the web sites.
 My friend in Toronto also talked to me by phone.
 Also got a couple of emails checking on me when I got home as I wasn't able to do any internet work while in the hospital.

-And so I was well taken care of in hospital and today Friday 19th I ws able to get home and have started to catch up with things.
+And so I was well taken care of in hospital and today Friday 19th I was able to get home and have started to catch up with things.
 My handyman Doug was able to drive my car to pick me up from the hospital and helped me get into my home up the eight stairs and also got me a walker and a grabber to use.
 He also moved a bed downstairs for me in case i has issues going upstairs to bed.

 I am to get a visit from the red cross for several visits during the first few weeks to provide meal assistance and also to help me get to appointments.
 Also have a person to visit in the next few days to assess my needs for showering and taking a bath.
+I wil note that this person won't be able to attend until some time in August so quite a delay there.

 When i got home today I found that Annette had made me a pot of chicken noodle soup and a loaf of bread so looking forward to trying that for dinner.